matthewmueller/prisma-timezone-issue/Readme.md

 - MySQL: https://github.com/prisma/prisma/issues/5051
 - Postgres: https://github.com/prisma/prisma/issues/6384

+## Problem

+`DateTime`'s written in a timezone other than UTC will be off by their offset when read by the Prisma Client.

+## Goal

+Be able to configure the Prisma Client so you can work with existing data that was written in a database with a timezone that is different than UTC.

+## Next Steps

+- [ ] Test timezone-aware data types.
+Does `SET TIMEZONE` influence their behavior?

 ## 1. Setting up MySQL on a Mac locally using Homebrew

 1. `brew install mysql`